shop image of banstola brothers

 Since 1999 — Built on One Thing

-Not cheese in general.
-Not dairy as a broad category.
 Chhurpi specifically — Nepal's ancient hard cheese — in every form it comes in, from every corner of the country it comes from.
 That single focus means we know this product more deeply than any general seller ever could.
 We know which regions produce which character.
 We know what good milk smells like before it becomes good cheese.
 We know the difference between Chhurpi that was rushed and Chhurpi that was given the time it needs.

-Twenty-five years of that knowledge is what you're buying when you buy from us.
+25 years of that knowledge is what you're buying when you buy from us.

 Sourced From Across Nepal — East to West